25 Words or Less (game show): Round 2

 Round 2 begins with the contestants at the podium while the celebrities are in a soundproof room offstage.
-In the second season of the show, the celebrities are told to put on a pair of noise-cancelling headphones with music playing in them.
-In the third season of the show, the contestants are told to put on a pair of noise-cancelling headphones with music playing in them.
+In the second season, the celebrities are told to put on a pair of noise-cancelling headphones with music playing in them, but from the third season on, the celebrities make the lists and the contestants put on the headphones.

-Contestants are shown a series of five sets of three words which have been determined by the producers to be of distinct levels of difficulty (in season three the celebrities see the sets of words).
-Green words are easiest, and worth 250 points; yellow words are more difficult, and worth 500 points; and red words are the most difficult, and worth 1,000 points.
+Clue givers are shown a series of five sets of three words which have been determined by the producers to be of distinct levels of difficulty (in season three the celebrities see the sets of words).
+Green words are easiest, and worth 250 points, yellow words are more difficult, and worth 500 points, and red words are the most difficult, and worth 1,000 points.

 The clue givers alternate first choice of the three words to place in their own five-word stack, with the trailing team choosing first in the first, third, and fifth word sets.
-The team who chooses second picks from the remaining two words in the set; the unchosen word in each set is discarded.
+The team who chooses second picks from the remaining two words in the set, the unchosen word in each set is discarded.
 Once the process is done, the contestant/celebrity plays their five words.

-In the fourth season, during the second round on certain weeks, two of the words are bonus words.
-If the designated clue giver selects a bonus word and the team manages to guess that word during their turn, they receive a $250 cash bonus.
+Starting in the fourth season, during the second round, two of the words are bonus words.
+If the clue giver selects a bonus word and the team manages to guess that word during their turn, they receive a $250 cash bonus.

-The trailing team goes first.
+The trailing team, otherwise, whichever one that played last the previous round in a tie, goes first.
 The teams have 45 seconds and a set limitation of 20 words.
 Contestants score the points for each successful word and earn a 1,000-point bonus for successfully getting all five.
-If the clue giver gives an illegal clue in this round, the word in play is thrown out and the team forfeits the shot at the 1,000 point bonus, but the round continues.
+If the clue giver gives an illegal clue in this round, the word in play is removed.

 The round will end early if a clue giver exceeds the 20-word limit.
 Moreover, the second team's round will end if they take the lead or an illegal clue makes it mathematically impossible for them to win.

 The team with more points is the champion and moves on to the Money Round to play for $10,000.
 The losing contestant/team from the main game receives consolation prizes.

 In the event of a tie, both civilian contestants face off at the podium with buzzers.
 The host will begin giving clues to one final word.
 The first contestant to buzz gives their answer.
-If correct, they are declared the winner and advance to the Money Round; if incorrect, their opponent wins.
+If correct, they are declared the winner and advance to the Money Round, if incorrect, their opponent wins.